andrew/ultimate-awesome/README.md

 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
+- [awesome-swoole](https://github.com/swoole/awesome-swoole) - 💎 A curated list of awesome things related to Swoole.
 - [awesome-choo](https://github.com/choojs/awesome-choo) - 🌅 Awesome things related with choo framework.
 - [awesome-kafka](https://github.com/dharmeshkakadia/awesome-kafka) - Everything about Apache Kafka.
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.